There are various opinions from thought leaders when it comes to whether startups should invest in SEO efforts.

 You need to follow the best SEO practices to achieve success in growing your startup.
 And that’s what we’re going to cover in the next section.

-Over the years we’ve consulted and worked with a number of startups and these are the most important things that we’ve learned.
+Over the years we’ve consulted and worked with some startups in Malaysia and these are the most important things that we’ve learned.

-Apply them to your startup and watch your organic traffic grow and get you more customers.
+Apply them to your startup watch your organic traffic grow and get you more customers.

 Develop Actionable SEO Strategies

-Developing strategies that work not only important for SEO but also for other parts of a startup.
-Without a well-defined strategy, you’ll be facing a dilemma on what you should do in improving organic traffic to your site.
+Developing strategies that work is not only important for SEO but also for other parts of a startup.
+Without a well-defined strategy, you’ll be facing a dilemma on what you should do to improve organic traffic to your site.
 Like other business elements, SEO is something important for your business to grow.
-Just think about what your website needs, you’ll find the right way to get started.
+Just think about what your website needs and you’ll find the right way to get started.

 We understand that startups are often busy focusing on making their products and services better and ignore their marketing efforts in the initial stage.
 And this is one of the common mistakes of startups.
 It doesn’t make sense if you want to implement marketing strategies like SEO in later stages.
 It is extremely important to integrate actionable SEO strategies at an initial stage.